saraspotey2-debug/Experiment-7/README.md

    break- Terminates the loop immediately. continue-Skips the current iteration and continues with the next. else- The else block executes when the loop ends normally (not terminated by break).
+8. Fibonacci Series (in Python)-The Fibonacci series is a sequence of numbers where each number is the sum of the two previous numbers.It starts like-0, 1, 1, 2, 3, 5, 8, 13, 21, ...
 # Algorithm-7.1
 1. Start.
 2. Initialise a variable with 1.